hydroffice/hyo2_soundspeed/freeze/README.txt

    - "C:/Users/<username>/AppData/Local/HydrOffice/Sound Speed/atlases" (newer Windows OS)

 [Optional, recommended]
-5. Kongsberg SIS 4 Interaction.
+5. Kongsberg SIS Interaction.
    If you want that Sound Speed Manager directly interacts with SIS, you need to:
    - Open the "Settings" tab.
+   - Go to the "Input" sub-tab, and set to True one between "Listen SIS4" or "Listen SIS5".
+   - Go to the "Listeners" sub-tab, and set the port that SIS uses to broadcast datagrams.
-   - Go to the "Output' sub-tab, and set the IP address of the SIS machine (127.0.0.1 if SIS and Sound Speed Manager are on the same machine).
-The port used by SIS to listen is always 4001.
+   - Go to the "Output" sub-tab, and set the IP address of the SIS machine (127.0.0.1 if SIS and Sound Speed Manager are on the same machine).
+The port used to listen is always 4001 for SIS4 and 14002 for SIS5.
+The protocol name is SIS.
-   - Go to the "Listeners" sub-tab, and set the IP address and port that SIS uses to broadcast datagrams.

 [Optional]
 6. RTOFS database.